by Judy Kim

 Coarse cracked black pepper

-1 large gala apple, thinly sliced on mandoline
+1 large gala apple, cored and thinly sliced

 1/4 cup grated Pecorino-Romano cheese

-Preheat oven to 375°F. Line sheet pan with parchment paper and spread out prosciutto in a single layer.
-Bake 15 minutes until crisp.
+Preheat oven to 375°F. Line sheet pan with parchment paper and spread prosciutto in a single layer.
+Bake until crisp, about 15 to 20 minutes.
 Watch carefully as it can burn.
+Set aside to cool.

 In a large bowl, massage kale with 1 tablespoon olive oil and lemon juice using your hands.
-Season with lemon zest, sea salt and black pepper.
+Season with lemon zest, 1 teaspoon flaky sea salt and 1/2 teaspoon coarsely cracked black pepper.

 Using a vegetable peeler, shave Pecorino-Romano over the bowl and gently fold in cheese and apples with the kale.

 Transfer salad to a serving platter.
-Break up prosciutto pieces by hand and crumble on top of salad.
-Finish with coarse cracked black pepper, shower of grated pecorino and drizzle with sweet balsamic crema.
+Gently crumble the crispy prosciutto on top.
+Finish with coarse cracked black pepper, shower of finely grated Pecorino and drizzle with sweet balsamic crema.